Juli likes fall but is sad to think that winter is next. Writing about gardening keeps her spirits up.

 Here's a riddle.
 They bloom in cooler temperatures.
 They defy the cold when the rest of us are ready for warm weather.
 Their flowers are so bright and beautiful after a lack of color in the landscape.
 They let us know good things are coming.
 That’s what makes them so delightful!
 What are they?

-Perennial Flowers From a Special Storage System
+Perennial Flowers Come From a Special Storage System

 Other flowers have different storage systems.
 Corms produce flowers like crocus and freesia.
 Tubers yield caladium and cyclamen.
 Tuberous roots bear flowers like begonias and dahlias.
 Rhizomes produce cannas and lily-of-the-valley.
-They all have different planting times and best ways to plant them.
+They all have different planting times and specific ways to plant them.

 Here we are talking about true bulbs.